Incase you didn’t hear the Canon EOS 5D Mark III has been hacked by those guys over at Magic Lantern to shoot Continuous Raw Video.

 –People will stop comparing the Nikon D800 to the 5Dmkiii and saying it’s a better camera.

--Worflow: The biggest turn off to this is workflow.
-Currently the camera records single Raw files that you have to bring into Windows and run a command prompt to convert everything to DNGs.
-Then you have to bring those into After Effects to create an image sequence and from there you render out your Proxy or what ever format you want to work in.
+-Workflow: The biggest turn-off to this is workflow.
+Currently, the camera records single Raw files that you have to bring into Windows and run a command prompt to convert everything to DNGs.
+Then you have to bring those into After Effects to create an image sequence and from there you render out your Proxy or whatever format you want to work in.
 Not a huge deal but kind of annoying.
-Especially if you don't have a PC.
+Especially if you don’t have a PC.

--Currently there is no playback in camera: This will probalby get corrected later.
+-Currently, there is no playback in the camera: This will probably be corrected later.

 -Heat: Previously I mentioned being an issue, but it’s not, since shooting raw uses very little processing power.